 The use of the phase switch is to help with integrating the sub with the rest of the speakers in terms of setting the proper phase and ensuring that the sub and main speakers are in phase.

-However, it is important to realize that there is no hard and fast rule as it related to setting your subwoofer phase.
+However, it is important to realize that there is no hard and fast rule related to setting your subwoofer phase.

 This is because finding the best subwoofer phase will largely depend on the placement of the other speakers relative to the subwoofer and room acoustics.